Delete Requests in NJSLEDS

 A staff member was pre-hired but has never been employed in New Jersey (for example, an out-of-state candidate applied but never relocated).
 Delete The staff member has no employment history in New Jersey.

 The staff member was ever employed by your district, or the staff member left, transferred, or retired.
 Inactivate The staff member has a valid employment history with your district.
-Update the status in your source system and re-upload to NJSLEDS.
+Update the status in your local source system and re-upload to NJSLEDS.

 Valid Deletion Reasons